NeoGeographyToolkit/StereoPipeline/docs/thirdparty.rst

-Third Party Licenses for libraries in the binary release
+Third party licenses for libraries in the binary release
 ========================================================

 .. include:: ../THIRDPARTYLICENSES.rst